eclipse-tractusx/puris/docs/architecture/06_runtime_view.md

 Details on the Web-Ui can be found in the [User Guide](../user/User_Guide.md).

+## Scenario: Exchange anonymized data

+This features allows to facilitate data exchange across multiple tiers, and PURIS provides **anonymized versions** of selected PURIS data standards, so an application acting on the provider's behalf can consume and forward production-related information without sensitive identifiers.
+These anonymized submodels are consumable only through the provider's own EDC — partners can no longer pull them directly through their own EDC.

+### Scope

+- Exchange direction for anonymized delivery information, production and item stock: **Supplier → Customer**
+- Supported anonymized standards:
+  - Planned Production Output (anonymized)
+  - Delivery Information (anonymized)
+  - Item Stock Exchange (anonymized)

+### What changes in the runtime flow

+The discovery and transfer mechanics remain the same as in “Scenario: Update partner-related data” (DTR → Shell lookup → SubmodelDescriptor → contract submodel asset → transfer → EDR → `$value`), but with the following adjustments:

+1. **Anonymized semantic IDs and AssetTypes**
+   Each anonymized standard is registered as its own AssetType and submodel semantic ID (one asset per anonymized submodel type).
+Example (production anonymized):
+   `urn:samm:io.catenax.planned_production_output_anonymized:1.0.0#PlannedProductionOutputAnonymized`

+2. **Provider registers assets/submodels; operator provides contracts**
+   PURIS registers the anonymized **EDC assets** and **DTR submodels**, but **does not create contract definitions or policies** for the anonymized models.
+Operators must create those in the EDC (see Admin Guide), scoped to the provider's own BPNL rather than the partner's, since only the provider's own EDC is permitted to negotiate and pull these assets.

+3. **Contract-scoped anonymization**
+   Selected sensitive properties are replaced by hashed variants, and some are omitted entirely.
+   Hashing uses a custom `AnonymizationService` (HMAC-SHA256, Base64-encoded) with a **salt** to reduce correlation across agreements.
+   The salt is taken from the **contract agreement id** supplied in request header `contract-agreement-id`.

+4. **Self-access enforcement via BPNL path segment**
+   The submodel descriptor `href` embeds the requesting partner's BPNL as a path segment (`.../{materialNumberCx}/{bpnl}/{direction}/submodel`), identifying whose data to serve.
+The provider backend validates the `edc-bpn` request header against its own BPNL and rejects any mismatch with `403 Forbidden`, ensuring the anonymized endpoints can only be reached through the provider's own EDC.

+5. **Dedicated provider endpoint(s) returning anonymized SAMM**
+   The provider backend exposes endpoints that map “own” operational data to the anonymized SAMM.

+### Validation

+End-to-end behavior is covered by unit tests (mappers, DTO constraints) and Bruno integration tests that execute:

+1. contract setup (prepares the provider-side policies and contract definition for the anonymized submodel asset)
+2. DTR negotiation and submodel descriptor retrieval
+3. submodel asset negotiation + transfer + `$value` pull for anonymized data, performed through the **provider's own EDC** to confirm access succeeds, and (where covered) through a partner's EDC to confirm it is rejected

 ## NOTICE

 This work is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).

 - SPDX-License-Identifier: Apache-2.0
 - SPDX-FileCopyrightText: 2024 Contributors to the Eclipse Foundation
+- SPDX-FileCopyrightText: 2025 Fraunhofer-Gesellschaft zur Foerderung der angewandten Forschung e.V. (represented by Fraunhofer ISST)
 - Source URL: https://github.com/eclipse-tractusx/puris